gldog/anonymize_jira_users/README.md

     ...
     User key is already anonymized (JIRAUSER10202), no need to change it Username is not anonymized (User2Post84), should rename to (jirauser10202)

+# Example-Workflow

+This example comprises of

+1. Get a list of users to be anonymized.
+2. Assess and filter this list; create a new user-list with remaining users.
+3. Validate the users in that new user-list.
+4. Anonymize the users in that new user-list.

+We'll use a directory-structure as follows:

+    anonymization-reports         # The root-dir for all anonymizations
+      <date>-<time>-<instance>    # The dir for the current anonymization
+        1_inactive-use            # Sub-dir for reports of command 'inactive-users' 2_validate                # Sub-dir for reports of command 'validate' 3_anonymize               # Sub-dir for reports of command 'anonymize'

+The commands are:

+TODO tee

+    # Set report-dir for all steps.
+Here for the dev-instance 'inst1-d'.
+    export ANONYMIZATION_REPORTS_BASE_DIR="anonymization-reports/`date +%Y%m%d-%H%M%S-inst1-d`"
+    # 1. Get a list of users to be anonymized.
+This command creates the file
+    #   'inactive-users.cfg' in the report-dir.
+    python anonymize_jira_users.py inactive-users -c anon_configs/inst1-d-config.cfg \
+         --exclude-groups Technical_Users \
+        -o $ANONYMIZATION_REPORTS_BASE_DIR/1_inactive-users
+    # 2. Assess and filter this list; create a new user-list 'assessed-users.cfg'.
+    # ...
+    # 3. Validate the users in that list.
+    python anonymize_jira_users.py validate -c anon_configs/inst1-d-config.cfg \
+        -o $ANONYMIZATION_REPORTS_BASE_DIR/2_validate \
+        -i $ANONYMIZATION_REPORTS_BASE_DIR/1_inactive-users/assessed-users.cfg
+    # 4. Anonymize the users in that list.
+    python anonymize_jira_users.py anonymize -c anon_configs/inst1-d-config.cfg \
+        -o $ANONYMIZATION_REPORTS_BASE_DIR/3_anonymize \
+        -i $ANONYMIZATION_REPORTS_BASE_DIR/1_inactive-users/assessed-users.cfg

 # Known issues